platformsh/platformsh-docs/reference/toolstacks/php/hhvm.md

 HHVM can be much, much faster than PHP for some projects.

-Note that this is beta-level support: we do not officially recommend HHVM for production use yet.
+Note that this is beta-level support: it's not as well tested as our support for PHP.
 Additionally, HHVM may not be suitable for all: you should really test your application before making the switch.
 You may also want to look at our [PHP 7 support](php7.md).

 ## Supported versions